Visas for Sweden

 Tourist visas for Sweden

 Some countries have agreements with Sweden allowing visa-free entry for tourists.
 Expats who aren’t eligible for visa-free entry will need to apply for a Schengen Visa to visit Sweden.
-This visa is valid for a six-month period and allows the holder to stay in Sweden for up to 90 days.
+This visa allows the holder to stay in Sweden for up to 90 days within a six-month period.

-Applicants will need to show that they have a valid onward ticket as well as sufficient funds to support themselves during their stay.
-The Schengen visa can also be used to visit any other country that is part of the Schengen agreement.
+Applicants will need to show that they have a valid onward ticket, sufficient funds to support themselves during their stay, and travel insurance to cover any costs that may arise during their stay.
+The Schengen Visa can also be used to visit any other country that is part of the Schengen agreement.

 Working holiday visas for Sweden